Diagnosis and Assessment

 Diagnostic Criteria

 FASD is diagnosed in New Zealand using the Canadian diagnostic guidelines.
 FASD is now the diagnostic term.
 Other terms such as Fetal Alcohol Syndrome (FAS), partial FASD, Alcohol Related Neurodevelopmental Disorder and Fetal Alcohol Effects are no longer used.
-Only 5% of individuals show facial features, which occur if exposure is early in pregnancy when the face is forming.
-These are small eye lengths, a thin upper lip and a flat philtrum (groove running from nose to upper lip).
-Individuals without these facial features are no less affected by the deleterious effects of alcohol on their brain development.
+Only around 5% of individuals show the 'sentinel facial features' which can be associated with FASD, but these can only occur if alcohol is consumed early in pregnancy (days 19-21) when the face is forming.
+The presence of these facial features does not reflect the degree of brain and body damage that can occur and facial features does not imply a more severe form of FASD or greater impairment.

 An FASD diagnosis can be made where there is a history of confirmed alcohol exposure during pregnancy and the child has significant impairments in three or more different areas of brain function.
-These are evaluated by neuropsychological testing and a ruling out of other causes for the difficulties found, including genetic disorders.
-Other neurological conditions can be mistaken for FASD and need to be considered in the differential diagnosis when there are signs, such as extremely low IQ.
-Other conditions such as Attention Deficit Hyperactivity Disorder and mental disorders can co-occur and need to be diagnosed and treated.
-Other post-natal factors such as deprivation and trauma are considered in the diagnostic formulation.
-These disadvantages can be alleviated through good care while FASD remains lifelong and requires ongoing management.
+These are evaluated by standardised testing of ten neurodevelopmental domains (sometimes referred to as brain domains) and ruling out other causes for the difficulties found, including genetic disorders.

-The ten brain domains (click for our downloadable info-sheet) assessed for an FASD diagnosis are cognition (IQ), adaptive function (daily living skills), language, motor skills, attention, memory, executive function (reasoning and consequential thinking) and scholastic function.
+The ten brain domains (click for our downloadable info-sheet) assessed for an FASD diagnosis are cognition (IQ), adaptive function (daily living skills), language, motor skills, attention, memory, executive function (reasoning and consequential thinking) and academic function.
 Each domain is assessed with direct testing using standardised tests.
-An impairment in a domain is assigned when the individual scores below the 3rd percentile for their age (i.e., below 97% of their same-
+An impairment in a domain is assigned when the individual scores below the 3rd percentile for their age (i.e., below 97% of their same-age peers).

 Assessment

-An FASD assessment needs a clinical team specifically trained in diagnosing FASD, typically a multi-disciplinary team, including a paediatrician, psychologist, and ideally with speech and occupational therapist.
-Not all District Health Boards across New Zealand have assessment teams able to provide FASD assessments.
-If you are unable to get a full assessment, request a neuro-developmental assessment by a paediatrician to determine whether there is a neuro-developmental condition which may inform your support that may be consistent with helpful FASD approaches.
+Best practice for an FASD assessment requires a multi-disciplinary team, including a paediatrician, neuropsychologist, and ideally a speech therapist and occupational therapist.
+Few District Health Boards across New Zealand have assessment teams able to provide FASD assessments.
+If you are unable to get a full assessment, request a neuro-developmental assessment by a paediatrician or a qualified neuropsychologist who is trained in diagnosing FASD.

-Assessors will also benefit from having information regarding the child’s early developmental history including scholastic reports and/or previous medical reports.
-A diagnosis of FASD should not be ruled out unless or until a full neurodevelopmental assessment including a battery of neuro-cognitive assessment is completed.
-This may mean waiting until the child is older than 7 years of age when executive function is mature enough to assess.
+Assessors will also benefit from having information regarding the child’s early developmental history including early childhood and school reports and/or previous medical records.
+A diagnosis of FASD should not be ruled out unless or until a full neurodevelopmental assessment is completed.
+This may mean waiting until the child is older than seven years of age when executive function is mature enough to assess.

 The Value of Diagnosis